Duel: Russia

 The tradition of dueling and the word duel itself were brought to Russia in the 17th century by adventurers in Russian service.
 Dueling quickly became so popular – and the number of casualties among the commanding ranks so high – that, in 1715, Emperor Peter I was forced to forbid the practice on pain of having both duelists hanged.
 Despite this official ban, dueling became a significant military tradition in the Russian Empire with a detailed unwritten dueling code – which was eventually written down by V. Durasov and released in print in 1908.
 This code forbade duels between people of different ranks.
 For instance, an infantry captain could not challenge a major but could easily pick on a Titular Counsellor.
 On the other hand, a higher ranked person could not stoop to challenge lower ranks; so, it was up to his subordinates or servants to take revenge on their master's behalf.

 Dueling was also common among prominent Russian writers, poets, and politicians.
 The Russian poet Alexander Pushkin fought 29 duels, challenging many prominent figures before being killed in a duel with Georges d'Anthès in 1837.
 His successor Mikhail Lermontov was killed four years later by fellow Army officer Nikolai Martynov.
 The dueling tradition died out in the Russian Empire slowly from the mid-19th century.

+Scholarly analyses of duelling have also been produced by academics.
+Irina Reyfman's 1999 study, Ritualized Violence Russian Style: The Duel in Russian Culture and Literature, challenges the romanticized view of duelling as an honorable, regulated practice, arguing instead that it functioned as a brutal and manipulable ritual that reinforced violent hierarchies and produced long-term social harm.
+Situating duelling within Russian history from the reign of Peter the Great onward, Reyfman traces shifting cultural attitudes toward honor, masculinity, and violence across imperial, literary, and Soviet contexts.

+Amanda DiGioia's monograph likewise examines duelling as a lens through which to analyze constructions of masculinity in Russia.
+The study situates contemporary Russian practices within broader masculinity scholarship, concluding that the persistent valorization of militarized masculine ideals constitutes an ongoing structural problem rather than a historical relic.